Nandinbat/example-repo/README.md

-# example-repo
+# Example Repository
-A sample description
+This is a sample repo, hello world!

+.md = Markdown file